Making a Workers' Compensation Claim for Psychological Injury

 How we can help

-Denning Insurance Law represents Queensland workers with psychological injuries and we offer our services on a speculative (“no win, no fee”) basis, in approved cases.
+Denning Insurance Law represents Queensland workers in common law claims for psychiatric injuries.
 Book a FREE one (1) hour initial telephone consultation with Accredited Personal Injury Law Specialist and Principal, Kate Denning for advice and guidance with:

 - What happens at the end of your statutory workers’ compensation claim